 Bringing your new baby into the world runs the full range of emotions.
 From joy and excitement to fear and anxiety – anything you might be feeling is perfectly normal.
 If you can’t picture yourself giving birth in a hospital setting, or if you wish to birth without medication or interventions, a natural birth might be the perfect option for you.

-Choosing to have a natural birth is a wonderful way to begin your journey into motherhood.
+Choosing a natural birth is a wonderful way to begin your journey into motherhood.

-Preparing for natural & normal childbirth involves preparing before you birth, as this will have a great impact on your birth experience.
-Your comfort in labor is the most important thing.
+Preparing for natural childbirth involves preparing before you birth, as this will have a great impact on your birth experience.
+Your safety and your baby’s safety are priority number one.
+But your comfort during in labor is also extremely important.

 Where will you be most comfortable birthing your baby?
 In the comforts of your own home?
 In a birth center?
 Or maybe you’d like to give birth naturally in a hospital?

-Your wellbeing during childbirth is the most essential ingredient.
+Your wellbeing during childbirth is an essential ingredient.
 This means having places to walk, squat, shower, rest, and devices to lean on in between contractions.
-Along with this, the birth environment should have policies that promote mobility, and a variety of positions, and coping rituals.
+Along with this, the birth environment should have policies that promote mobility, a variety of positions, and coping rituals.